AdamEisfeld/workhar-playhar/README.md

-# workhar-playhar
+# Workhar Playhar Monorepo

-A monorepo of composable tools to help you record, extract, sanitize, and replay HAR files during end-to-end testing.
+This monorepo contains three related libraries that work together to help you record, sanitize, extract, and replay HTTP API traffic in your tests:

-This system allows you to:

-- Sanitize sensitive values from HAR files
-- Extract response JSON into organized fixtures
-- Inject values back into those fixtures at runtime (or, test time)
-- Mock real network requests using Playwright's `routeFromHAR()`

-## Packages

 | Package    | Description |
 |------------|-------------|